TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 }
 ```

-_Note: This document storage field is optional.
+_Note: This document storage property is optional.
 Only add this section in if you want to generate a QRcode for easy sharing._

 ##### If you do not want to upload your documents to a document storage endpoint you can omit this in the config file.